This page in Swedish

 About Ashok Kumawat

-Ashok Kumar Kumawat is an associate senior lecturer in biomedicine with specialisation in immunology at the School of Medical Sciences, Örebro University, Sweden.
+Ashok Kumar Kumawat is a senior lecturer in biomedicine at the School of Medical Sciences, Örebro University, Sweden.
 His academic and research areas of interest are in immunology and inflammation.

 Dr Ashok obtained his BSc degree in Chemistry, Botany and Zoology majors in 2002 from Rajasthan University, Jaipur, India.
 Then he pursued his Master’s degree in Microbiology in 2004 from Bangalore University, Bangalore, India.
 He worked for 3 years in the life science industry and then he started his research career as “Research Scholar” in 2007 at Örebro University, Sweden.

 In 2014, Olle Engqvist byggmästare foundation awarded a two-year postdoc fellowship to Dr Ashok to carry out postdoc work in Professor Allan Mowat’s lab at the University of Glasgow.
-During this time, he focused on characterising the role of αvβ5 integrin on intestinal macrophages function in mice.
-His work revealed for the first time that intestinal macrophages express high levels of integrin αvβ5 and it is induced as monocytes differentiate into a mature intestinal macrophage population.
+During this time, he focused on characterising the role of αvβ5 integrin in intestinal macrophage function in mice.
+His work revealed for the first time that intestinal macrophages express high levels of integrin αvβ5, and it is induced as monocytes differentiate into a mature intestinal macrophage population.
 Integrin αvβ5 also promotes phagocytosis and activates tissue remodelling pathways in the intestinal macrophages that are important in the maintenance of local homeostasis.

 Research Overview

-He is also exploring interactions between gut microbiota, gut microbial derived dietary metabolites and immune responses and how these responses are linked to pathogenesis, disease profile and quality of life in patients with peripheral arterial disease (PAD).
+He is also exploring interactions between gut microbiota, gut microbial derived dietary metabolite Trimethyl amine N-oxide (TMAO) and immune responses and how these responses are linked to pathogenesis, disease profile and quality of life in patients with peripheral arterial disease (PAD).

 Teaching and Administrative assignments

-Dr Ashok is currently course coordinator for the 9th semester of the medical program at Örebro University (MC509A).
-He is an experienced problem-based learning (PBL) tutor and project supervisor at the Örebro University’s medical program.
-He is involved in teaching advanced level courses in immunology, cell biology and laboratory techniques in the international Master’s program in Experimental medicine and in the medical program at School of medical sciences.
+Dr Ashok is Deputy Course Coordinator for semester 9 of the Medical Programme at Örebro University (MC609A).
+He is an experienced problem-based learning (PBL) tutor and thesis supervisor within the Medical Programme.
+He is also involved in teaching advanced-level courses in immunology, cell biology, and laboratory techniques in the international Master’s Programme in Experimental Medicine, as well as in the Medical Programme at the School of Medical Sciences.

 Other assignments

-He is safety representative at the School of Medical Sciences, Örebro University.
+He is the safety representative at the School of Medical Sciences, Örebro University.

 Publications